Uralstech/ezrSquared/docs/index.markdown

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---

-Ôªø# The `ezr¬≤` Programming Language
+# The `ezr≤` Programming Language
-**ezr¬≤ (aka ezrSquared) is an easy to learn and practical interpreted programming language for beginners and experts alike made in C#!**
+**ezr≤ (aka ezrSquared) is an easy to learn and practical interpreted programming language for beginners and experts alike made in C#!**

-## Why Learn ezr¬≤?
+## Why Learn ezr≤?
-ezr¬≤ is a programming language that's **easy to learn** and **practical to use**. ezr¬≤ can be learnt by anyone, **of any age**, in a few minutes.
-Anyone can extend the functionalities of ezr¬≤ with **libraries**.
-If you already know C#, you can even help in ezr¬≤ development with **C# Assisted ezr¬≤ Libraries** (**CSAELs**)!
-CSAELs bring the existing functionality of C# to ezr¬≤!
-Experianced ezr¬≤ programmers can even ditch the boilerplate syntax for the shorter **QuickSyntax**.
+ezr≤ is a programming language that's **easy to learn** and **practical to use**. ezr≤ can be learnt by anyone, **of any age**, in a few minutes.
+Anyone can extend the functionalities of ezr≤ with **libraries**.
+If you already know C#, you can even help in ezr≤ development with **C# Assisted ezr≤ Libraries** (**CSAELs**)!
+CSAELs bring the existing functionality of C# to ezr≤!
+Experianced ezr≤ programmers can even ditch the boilerplate syntax for the shorter **QuickSyntax**.
 The normal syntax satisfies the beginner, as it is easy to use and QuickSyntax satisfies the expert, as it is very short.

 ## Tutorial For Beginners
-This section kicks off an extensive tutorial that will get you up and running with ezr¬≤!
+This section kicks off an extensive tutorial that will get you up and running with ezr≤!
 (Heavily inspired by [this Python tutorial](https://python.land/python-tutorial))

 ### Hello World (Displaying Text To The Screen)
-There‚Äôs a tradition in which programming tutorials start with a so-called **Hello World** program.
+Thereís a tradition in which programming tutorials start with a so-called **Hello World** program.
-A Hello World program simply prints the words ‚ÄúHello world‚Äù to the screen.
+A Hello World program simply prints the words ìHello worldî to the screen.
 We use the `show()` function to do so.

 ```